maoueh/nugrant/test/resources/README.md

     params_*kind*_*level*.[yml|json]

-The kind is one of: [`current`|`user`|`system`] and defines which responsability they will hold.
+The kind is one of: [`current`|`user`|`system`] and defines which responsibility they will hold.
 The order is `current` overrides `user` overrides `system`.

 Inside file, keys have special meaning.
 They define how